Check this out:

 However, since these plans are complicated, you do need to seek independent pension advice from a financial expert.
 The pension advisor you choose will guide you on what you need to know and have before you decide on the best plan for you.

 That said here’s a brief guide to pension advice.

 Why You Need Pension Advice

 Pensions are saving that you make to support yourself in the future.
 Reliable pension providers offer these plans, and they feature various options.
 You can receive a pension scheme from your boss, or even past employers – the workplace pension schemes.
-You can also set a pension plan up for yourself depending on your needs, the personal pensions2 and those offered by the government – state pensions.
+You can also set a pension plan up for yourself depending on your needs, the personal pensions, and those offered by the government – state pensions.

 However, before you take a pension plan, you need to seek financial advice from a reliable pension advisor who’ll walk you through the whole process.
-They’ll also help you figure out the best option and guide to investing in the best schemes.
+They’ll also help you figure out the best option and guide you to investing in the best schemes.